JaswanthiNannuru/Med-Pharm360/README.md

 - Health history shows the patients personal details and appointememt date and medication who already visited that particualr doctor.
 - Patients can select the doctors and book the appointments at doctors.
 - Patients also can view their helath history record.
+### CONCLUSION
+This App helps doctors and Patients in either way.
+Doctors use this Application to look at the Patients Previous History and Patients use this Application to book the appointment at doctor and also can view their Health Record.